iron-fish/website/docs/whitepaper/6_transaction.md

 The note commitment (**cm**) is a Pedersen commitment (resulting in a full point) of the note’s contents (value(v), $$g_d$$, $$pk_d$$) and the randomness used for the note commitment (**rcm**)
 $$cm = pedersenHash(v, g_d, pk_d) + rcm * G_{noteCommitmentRandomness}$$

 The alpha $$α$$ along with the authorization key $$ak$$ is used to construct the randomized public key that is used to sign the spend description.
-Here in the proof we verify that that the randomized key was created correctly by verifying that:
+Here in the proof we verify that the randomized key was created correctly by verifying that:

 $$rk = α *  G_{spendingKey} + ak$$